John Hancock Tower

-In 1977, the American Institute of Architects presented the firm with a National Honor Award for the building, and in 2011 conferred on it the Twenty-five Year Award.
-It has been the tallest building in Boston and New England since 1976.

 The street address is 200 Clarendon Street, but occupants also use "Hancock Place" as a mailing address for offices in the building.
 John Hancock Insurance was the primary tenant of the building at opening, but the company announced in 2004 that some offices would relocate to a new building at 601 Congress Street, in Fort Point, Boston.

-The tower was originally named for the insurance company that occupied it.
-The insurance company, in turn, was named for John Hancock, whose large and conspicuous signature on the Declaration of Independence made his name so famous in the United States that a colloquialism for a signature is "a John Hancock".
+The tower was originally named for the insurance company that occupied it, which in turn was named for John Hancock, a signatory of the United States Declaration of Independence.

 Architecture

 Minimalism was the design principle behind the tower.
 The largest possible panes of glass were used, there are no spandrel panels, and the mullions are minimal.
 Cobb added a geometric modernist twist by using a parallelogram shape for the tower floor plan.
 From the most-common views, this design makes the corners of the tower appear very sharp.
 The highly-reflective window glass is tinted slightly blue, which results in the tower having only a subtle contrast with the sky on a clear day.
 As a final modernist touch, the short sides of the parallelogram are each marked with a deep vertical notch, breaking up the tower's mass and emphasizing its verticality.
 In late evening, the vertical notch to the northwest catches the last light of the sky, while the larger portions of glass reflect the darkening sky.

 A major concern of the architects while designing the tower was its proximity to Boston's Trinity Church, a prominent National Historic Landmark.
 Their concern led them to redesign the tower's plans, as there was a public outcry when it was revealed that the Hancock Tower would cast its shadow on the church.

+In 1977, the American Institute of Architects presented the firm with a National Honor Award for the building, and in 2011 conferred on it the Twenty-five Year Award.